SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 since the flu viruses mutate so fast, jumping from chickens & ducks to pigs to humans.
 (Especially in Asia, where integrated agriculture is still common.)

-And do you see that blue box in the upper right?
-The one that says this is the "geezer version"?
+And do you see that blue box in the upper right, the one that says this is the "geezer version"?
 Elders have typically somewhat weaker immune systems.
-So they up the dose given to our immune system, to smack it around a little and make sure the not-the-flu message gets through.
-I am the happy recipient of _4 times the dose_ given to the youngs!
+So they crank up the dose given to our immune system, to smack it around a little and make sure the not-the-flu message gets through.
+I am now the happy recipient of _4 times the dose_ given to the youngs!

 It's only been a couple hours and my arm is a little bit sore already; tomorrow promises to be interesting.
 And I mean "interesting" in the sense of "feel a bit crappy and spend the day on the couch with Netflix" as opposed to remaining unvaccinated and having an even _more_ "interesting" near-death experience this winter.

 ## The Weekend Conclusion

 All good.
-It took the pharmacists a while to figure out my insurance, since they kept trying to use Medicare Part B instead of Part C, despite my mild-mannered suggestions to the contrary.
+It took the pharmacists a while to figure out my insurance: they kept trying to use Medicare Part B instead of Part C, despite my mild-mannered suggestions to the contrary.
 As with most American medicine, insurance is the biggest problem; the actual care is ok.